Disney+: Star content hub launch

-Star, Its brand for general entertainment content launched on February 23, 2021, in Canada, Europe, Australia, New Zealand, and Singapore.
+Star, Disney's brand for non-family-oriented entertainment, launched on February 23, 2021, in Canada, Europe, Australia, New Zealand and Singapore.
 Star was added to Disney+ in Japan on October 27, 2021, and launched along with the service in South Korea and Taiwan on November 12 and Hong Kong on November 16 that year.
-Star was later introduced in South Africa, MENA and Eastern Europe in summer of 2022.
-Disney+ in Turkey and Greece will not be carrying the Star brand due to local channels having the name, it is called "More Entertainment", instead.
-It is also available in the Philippines since November 17, 2022.
+Star was later introduced in South Africa, MENA and Eastern Europe in the summer of 2022.
+Disney+ in Turkey and Greece weren't carrying the Star brand due to local channels having the name, it was called "More Entertainment", instead.
+It became available in the Philippines since November 17, 2022.